Explore 2025’s Swiss Corporate Governance Trends

 Environmental, Social, and Governance (ESG) factors are essential for evaluating a company’s long-term sustainability and ethical performance.
 ESG controversies such as environmental violations, illegal mining, child labor in supply chains, major data breaches, and privacy violations are increasingly drawing the scrutiny of regulators, investors, and the public.
 These incidents can significantly erode stakeholder trust, trigger regulatory penalties, prompt investor divestment, and in severe cases, lead to business failure.

 This article outlines key ESG red flags across various stages of the corporate value chain.
-It also examines how companies can use appropriate tools and risk management practices to proactively identify and mitigate these issues, offering financial institutions a clearer lens into ESG-related risks that may affect investment decisions.
+It also examines how companies can use appropriate tools and practices to proactively identify and mitigate these issues, offering financial institutions a clearer lens into ESG-related risks that may affect investment decisions.

 Understanding ESG Controversies